sguduguntla/Evexia-Posture-Monitoring/README.md

 # Improving Body Posture through a Light, Flexible Back-Strap System with Real-Time Smartphone Microcontroller Monitoring, 102-E80-D2

-By Mokshith Voodarla and Sriharsha Guduguntla
+By Mokshith Voodarla and Sriharsha Guduguntla and built for 2016 Synopsys Science Fair

 # Objectives/Goals